safwanshamsir99/Covid-19-LSTM-Prediction/README.md

 ![tensorboard](static/tensorboard.png)

 4. The deep learning model used only 3 layers; input layer, LSTM layer and output layer.
-The number of nodes is set to 15, and the dropout rate is set to 0.03.
-Rectified linear unit (ReLU) is used as an activation function.
+The number of nodes was set to 15, and the dropout rate was set to 0.03.
+Rectified linear unit (ReLU) was used as an activation function.
 5. Based on the mean absolute percentage error(MAPE) which around 0.08%, this model can be considered as successful as it can predicted the trendline of Covid-19 cases in Malaysia.

 ## Credits: